xyanjun02/tp/docs/DeveloperGuide.md

 ### Launch and Basic Commands
 1. **Initial Launch**
    - Download the NextStep.jar file and copy it into an empty folder
-   - Start the application by running `java -jar NextStep.jar`
+   - Start the application by running `java -jar nextstep.jar`
    - Expected: Shows welcome message

    ![img.png](images/initialLaunch.png)